 The Hungarian market continued to grow in 2018.
-The rate of growth gained slightly in the first three quarters, with premiums increasing 9.3% in the local currency.
+The rate

 Premiums in the non-life sector were 12.2% higher year-onyear.
 This change was primarily driven by the motor lines of business, which recorded gains mainly as a result of higher average prices and an increase in the number of vehicles insured.
 Health insurance recorded very dynamic growth of 68.2%.